Family Law & Divorce Attorneys in Virginia

 • Reporting child support arrearages to credit bureaus

-If DCSE is unsuccessful in collecting back child support, they can refer the case for court action.
+If DCSE fails to collect back child support, they can refer the case for court action.
 When this happens, the person in arrears will be served with a summons to appear in court.
-Court action is typically sought in cases where the parent in default is more than 90-days past due, and they owe $500 or more.
+Court action is typically sought in cases where the parent in default is more than 90 days past due and owes $500 or more.

-To learn more about how DCSE and the Virginia courts enforce child support orders, review their FAQ sheet here.
+Review their FAQ sheet here to learn more about how DCSE and the Virginia courts enforce child support orders.

 How to Ask for Child Support Enforcement

-If you are a custodial parent who is supposed to receive child support and your child’s other parent has fallen behind in payment, you can apply for child support enforcement through DCSE.
-You also have the option of filing an enforcement action with the court and taking your matter before a judge.
+If you are a custodial parent supposed to receive child support and your child’s other parent has fallen behind in payment, you can apply for child support enforcement through DCSE.
+You can also file an enforcement action with the court and take your matter before a judge.

 Regardless of how you wish to pursue enforcement, you should speak with an experienced lawyer first.
 The enforcement process can be complicated, and a skilled attorney is an invaluable resource.
-Your lawyer can help you understand your legal options, guide you through preparing and filing your paperwork, and use their experience to help you select the best path for you.
+Your lawyer can help you understand your legal options, guide you through preparing and filing your paperwork, and use their experience to assist you in selecting the best path.

 What Should I Do If I Am Struggling to Make Child Support Payments?

-If you are struggling to make child support payments, you should reach out to your lawyer right away.
-Do not ignore the problem, and do not assume that the problem will resolve itself.
-Because the consequences of defaulting on court-ordered child support are so severe, it is important that you deal with the issue right away.
+Contact your child support lawyer immediately if you struggle to make child support payments.
+Please do not ignore the problem, and do not assume that the situation will resolve itself.
+Because the consequences of defaulting on court-ordered child support are so severe, you must deal with the issue right away.
 An experienced attorney can review your legal options and help you determine what is best for you.

 In some cases, you may be able to request a modification of your child support order.
 Modifications are typically used when a parent or child has experienced a significant and lasting change in circumstances, making the original order insufficient or inappropriate.
 For example, if you lost a job, relocated, or became disabled, you may have grounds for a modification.